kanbanyte/sepb/assessments/evaluation.md

 where the buttons are located and hand gestures to trigger functions as the participant might not have any prior experience using the product.

 # Procedure
-The evaluation test will take place at the Factory of the Future, where the cobot is located.
+The evaluation test will take place at the Factory of the Future.
-The environment contains various components for the cobot to place in front of the participant to assemble into the completed device.
+The environment contains the cobot, various components for assembling, and the ZED2 camera for detecting the components.

-Prior to the evaluation, the trainer will explain to the participant how the test will be conducted.
+Prior to the evaluation, the participant will be trained to assemble the components, and the function of the cobot will be explained.

-Participants will undertake the usability evaluation test at the Swinburne Usability Laboratory located in the AS building.
-The lab has a test room and a control room separated by a two-way mirror.
-The test room is equipped with a computer, webcam and a microphone connected to another computer in the control room.
-A software called Morae Observer and Morae Recorder would be used to record user feedback from the control room.

-Before the experiment,
-the participant is briefed on how the experiment will be conducted with a short training session to introduce the hand gestures needed to trigger certain functions.
-Informed consent would inform the participant that they can leave at any time, how they will be recorded while keeping their identity protected.
+During the test, the participant will be observed and any difficulties they have will be noted.

-The participant will fill out a demographic questionnaire before the test, a post-task questionnaire after completing each task and a post-test satisfaction questionnaire.
-To get a verbal record which could be reviewed, the participant would be asked to read the task aloud and think aloud while doing the task.
+Additionally, any inaccuracies in the cobot's function will be noted to rectify in the future.

+Following the evaluation, the participant will be questioned on any specific issues they experienced, and potentially what they think could be improved for easier use.

 # Roles
 Members of the team will be assigned roles that they must carry out during the experiment.